hertogp/iptable/_readme.md

 - retrieving data with an address-key, uses a longest prefix match
 - count/size functions use Lua arithmatic, since ipv6 space is rather large
 - `mlen == -1` means some function (like `iptable.address(pfx)`) saw no mask
+- it is generally safe to delete entries while iterating across the table

 Example usage: